 NANOfutures environment is an ETIP European Technology Integrating and Innovation Platform, multi-sectorial, cross-ETP, integrating platform with the objective of connecting and establishing cooperation and representation of Technology Platforms that require nanotechnologies in their industrial sector and products.
 NANOfutures and its operative branch NANOfutures association act as a “Nano-Hub” by linking JTIs, associations, ETPs with expert groups in a collaborative environment.

-NANOfutures at its base is open to industry, SMEs, NGOs, financial institution, research institution, universities and civil society with an involvement from Member States at national and regional level.
+NANOfutures at its base is open to industry, SMEs, NGOs, financial institutions, research institutions, universities and civil society with an involvement from Member States at national and regional level.
 It is an environment where all these different entities are able to interact and come out with a shared vision on nanotechnology futures.
 NANOfutures collaborate with the ETPs on the basis of a Memorandum of Understanding.

 NANOfutures identifies the key nodes in strategic nano-activities and develop strategies to address nanotechnology challenges with an intersectorial approach.
 This is achieved by a close interaction between horizontal working groups, which address cross-sectorial horizontal issues, and sectorial group representatives (i.e. ETP representatives).

 Working groups are organised under the 3 main topic areas addressed by NANOfutures: "technology", "regulation and standards" and "innovation".
 Objectives of the horizontal working groups are to present recommendations for strategic actions under each of these three main topics.